Introduction to Wire & Cable Management

 - Cable tags

-Along with the above-mentioned practices, it is important to use the right kind of cable and wire management.
-There are several choices when it comes to cable and wire management, among them, wiring and cable ducts and terminal blocks are the most popular and common.
+Along with the above-mentioned practices, it is important to use the right kind of wire & cable management.
+There are several choices when it comes to wire & cable management, among them, wiring and cable ducts and terminal blocks are the most popular and common.
 Let's take a closer look at these panel essentials.

-Cable and wiring ducts are the wire management solutions that support concealing and routing the wires and cables inside the electrical enclosures, such as control panels.
-Wiring ducts are mainly designed as rigid cable trays, and they comprise of several features that help organize and route cables and wires inside the enclosure.
+Wire/cable ducts are the wire management solutions that support concealing and routing the wires and cables inside the electrical enclosures, such as control panels.
+Wiring ducts are mainly designed as rigid cable trays, and they comprise of several features that help organize and route wires and cables inside the enclosure.

 - Slotted Wiring Ducts: These wiring ducts feature fingers or slots that enable easy breaking or customization.
 Wiring ducts are typically available in various sizes and standard colors—white, grey, black, and blue.
-These wiring and cable ducts are suited for applications, where cables and wires are regularly accessed.
-The slotted wiring ducts are further characterized into the following types based on the size of their slots.
+These wiring and cable ducts are suited for applications where cables and wires are regularly accessed.
+The slotted wiring ducts are further characterized into the following types based on slot size.

 - Narrow Slot: Featuring narrow slots, these wiring ducts are perfect for wires with small diameters.
-The narrow slots allow wires to easily enter, as well as leave the duct.
+The narrow slots allow wires to easily enter and leave the duct.

 - Wide Slot: As the name indicates, these wiring ducts have wide slots, which assures flexibility, as different wire sizes can be easily accommodated within.
 Also, these wiring ducts provide excellent cable support when compared to narrow slot wiring ducts.
 The wide slot wiring ducts deliver an organized feel to communication and electrical control panel applications.

-- Solid Wall Wiring Ducts: These wiring ducts have no open slots or fingers, and are suited for applications, where cables are not frequently accessed.
+- Solid Wall Wiring Ducts: These wiring ducts have no open slots or fingers and are best suited for applications where cables are not frequently accessed.

 The manufacturing of wiring and cable ducts is governed by several standards because they carry power wires.
 An improper production method may lead to disastrous results in the form of broken wires and failure in the long run.